bacherobot/easy-color-picker-svelte/README.md

 # Events
 on:color
-Tigger with the color value `rgba` or `hex` format when color chnaged.
+Trigger with the color value `rgba` or `hex` format when color chnaged.